raae/queen.raae.codes/content/landing/done-for-you-demo/_about.md

 Cap'n Ola is the junior developer with a business background who asks all the right questions!

-Together with Pirate Princess Lillian, we have fun in the sharky waters around the Gatsby islands.
-Get to know us on our [weekly treasure hunts](https://www.youtube.com/QueenRaae) on YouTube.
+Together with Pirate Princess Lillian, we spend our days sailing the sharky waters around the Gatsby islands.

+Join us for our [weekly treasure hunts](https://www.youtube.com/QueenRaae) over on YouTube to get to know us better&nbsp;🏴‍☠️